SKemenov/SwiftLintPlugin/Readme.md

 ## Considerations

-Important
+> [!IMPORTANT]
-: In the original Realm SwiftLint package.swift file (at the end of it) you may find correct binary file name and checksum.
-Update this package binaryTarget manually with new SwiftLint release.
+> In the original Realm SwiftLint package.swift file (at the end of it) you may find correct binary file name and checksum.
+Update this package binaryTarget manually with the new SwiftLint release from here: https://github.com/realm/SwiftLint.